eidolon-ai/eidolon/docs2/src/content/docs/docs/references/pluggable.md

 ---

 ### Including Pluggable References in Configuration
-Agents can include pluggable references to various components like CPUs.
+Agents can include pluggable references to various components like APUs.
 Let's use gpt 3.5 instead of 4 to save money and lower the temperature some for more repeatable results.

 _qa_agent.yaml_
 ```yaml